cafeibit/Azure-Data-Engineering/readme.md

 #### 1.1 Design a PolyBase data loading strategy for dedicated SQL pool in Azure Synapse Analytics

+An Extract, Load, and Transform (ELT) process can take advantage of built-in distributed query processing capabilities and eliminate resources needed to transform the data before loading.
+While SQL pool supports many loading methods including non-Polybase options such as BCP and SQL BulkCopy API, the fastest and most scalable way to load data is through PolyBase.
+PolyBase is a technology that accesses external data stored in Azure Blob storage or Azure Data Lake Store via the T-SQL language.

 #### 1.2 Send an email with an Azure Data Factory or Azure Synapse pipeline